Gross Domestic Product (GDP)

 To summarize, GDP can be calculated thus:

-Usually, this equation is written in the following abbreviated form:
+Usually, this equation is written in this abbreviated form:

 GDP = C + I + G + NX

 Since goods and services are sold, someone receives that income.
-Hence, another way of calculating GDP is by calculating the national income, also known as gross domestic income (GDI), which equals the compensation of all employees, rents, interest, proprietors' income, and corporate profits.
+Hence, another way of calculating GDP is by calculating the national income, aka gross domestic income (GDI), equal to the compensation of all employees, rents, interest, proprietors' income, and corporate profits.

 GDP = GDI

 The largest part of GDI is, by far, employee compensation.
 Compensation includes payments by the employer into social security and private pension funds, and payments for health and disability insurance for employees.
-Rents include the money received for renting out real estate by owners of the property, whether they are households or businesses.
-However, only net rents are included, which is the total rent minus depreciation of rental property.
+Rents include the money received for renting out real estate by property owners, whether by households or businesses.
+However, only net rents are included, the total rent minus depreciation of rental property.

 Interest includes the total sums paid by private businesses for loans, including the interest paid on savings, certificates of deposits, and corporate bonds.

-Proprietors' income includes not only income earned by proprietorships, but also partnerships and other unincorporated businesses, such as limited partnerships.
-Corporate profits are generally divided into 3 categories:
+Proprietors' income includes not only income earned by proprietorships but also partnerships and other unincorporated businesses, such as limited partnerships.
+Corporate profits can be divided into 3 categories:

-2. retained earnings, which is used for future expansion and to maintain liquidity;
+- retained earnings, used for future expansion and to maintain liquidity;

-3. dividends, which is that portion of after-tax earnings paid to stockholders of the company.
+- dividends, that portion of after-tax earnings paid to stockholders of the company.

-The first 5 terms of the equation yield GDI, which is the total income of Americans, whether earned domestically or abroad.
+The first 5 terms of the equation yield GDI, which is the Americans' total income, whether earned domestically or abroad.

 The GDI approach yields a figure which is less than the expenditures approach, because indirect business taxes are added to the expenditures approach.
-These taxes include general sales taxes, excise taxes, property taxes, license fees, and custom duties.
-For example, if a consumer purchases something for one dollar and there is a 6% sales tax, then the consumer must pay $1.06 total.
+These taxes include general sales taxes, excise taxes, property taxes, license fees, and customs duties.
+Example: buying something for $1 with a 6% sales tax is to pay $1.06 total.
 This $1.06 is added as a whole to the expenditure approach, but the $.06 sales tax was not used to produce the good or service, so it is not included in GDI — indirect business taxes are simply a form of transfer payment from the taxpayer to the government.
 Hence, indirect business taxes must be added to GDI to more accurately compare it to the expenditures approach.

 Because GDI includes income earned by Americans abroad, which is not counted in the expenditures approach, this income must be subtracted in the income approach, while the income earned by foreigners from domestic production must be added since such income is not included in national income but is counted as part of the expenditure approach.
 These adjustments are summarized as the net foreign factor income: